yanqianglilab/yanqiang-li-lab/news/index.md

 **Apr 2026**

-We are delighted to share exciting news: our review paper, “Nanopore Direct RNA Sequencing and the Epitranscriptome: Advances in Mapping Native RNA Landscapes” has been accepted for publication in *iMeta* on Apr 27.
+We are delighted to share exciting news: our review paper, “Nanopore Direct RNA Sequencing and the Epitranscriptome: Advances in Mapping Native RNA Landscapes” has been accepted for publication in *iMeta*.
 Congratulations to Hang, Yaxuan and Yang!

 **Mar 2026**